pluginever/wc-variation-images/readme.txt

 9. Lightbox preview with social sharing options

 == Changelog ==
+= 1.3.1 ( 06th October, 2025 ) =
+* Compatibility - Checked compatibility with the latest version of WordPress and WooCommerce.

 = 1.3.0 ( 23rd July, 2025 ) =
 * New - Added new feature to variation image gallery.
 * Enhance - Improved code structure and enhanced functionality.